 For this reason, we’ve piled together the most common questions related to WooCommerce dropshipping.
 Hopefully, this guide will help you establish your eCommerce store and start scaling up.

 WooCommerce itself is an open-source plugin for WordPress websites explicitly created for an eCommerce store.

 As such, you have to install the WooCommerce plugin, which you’ll then be able to access from your WordPress dashboard.

-Dropshipping with WooCommerce is not a new concept since 3.8 million websites use this plugin.
-In 2020, WooCommerce holds 29.16% of the entire eCommerce store market.
+Dropshipping with WooCommerce is not a new concept since over 4.4 million websites worldwide use this plugin.

 For anyone that has a WordPress website, WooCommerce is free to install and use.
 It will give your website the functionalities of an eCommerce store such as selling products, online payment, managing inventory, creating discounts, syncing orders, etc.

 Some of these WooCommerce features are free, but for others, you have to pay.
 However, there are different free and paid plugins designed to make dropshipping with WooCommerce simpler for you.